 Preparation of Annual Report:

-The Rūnanga must, within four months after the end of each Income Year, cause to be prepared an Annual Report on the affairs of the Ngāti Mutunga Group covering the accounting period ending at the end of that Income Year which includes a comparison of performance against Annual Plan, and Consolidated Financial Statements including a balance sheet and income and expenditure statement and notes to those documents so as to give a true and fair view of the financial affairs of the Ngāti Mutunga Group for that Income Year.
-The financial statements must include as a separate item details of any remuneration or fees paid to any Kaitiaki or the firm of any Kaitiaki (including without limitation any such payment to any Kaitiaki as a director of any of the Companies, as a trustee of the Trust or as a director or trustee of any other member of the Ngāti Mutunga Group) and details of any premiums paid in respect of trustees’ and directors’ indemnity insurance.
+The Rūnanga must, within four months after the end of each Income Year, cause to be prepared an Annual Report on the affairs of the Ngāti Mutunga Group covering the accounting period ending at the end of that Income Year which includes:

+a comparison of performance against Annual Plan, and Consolidated Financial Statements including a balance sheet and income and expenditure statement and notes to those documents so as to give a true and fair view of the financial affairs of the Ngāti Mutunga Group for that Income Year.
+The financial statements must include as a separate item details of any remuneration or fees paid to any Kaitiaki or the firm of any Kaitiaki (including without limitation any such payment to any Kaitiaki as a director of any of the Companies, as a trustee of the Trust or as a director or trustee of any other member of the Ngāti Mutunga Group) and details of any premiums paid in respect of trustees’ and directors’ indemnity insurance;

+a report on the interactions of Te Rūnanga o Ngāti Mutunga Charter in fisheries matters with:

+other entities within the Ngāti Mutunga Group;

+other Mandated Iwi Organisations;

+Te Ohu Kaimoana Trustee Limited; and

+AFL.

 Audit of financial statements: